The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 Novax Center & Defense Satellite
 * Removed.
 * Replaced with:
-  * A Tech 3 Observation Satellite Uplink & Observation Satellite, which mostly reuses its apearance.
+  * A Tech 3 Observation Satellite Uplink & Observation Satellite, which mostly reuses its appearance.
   * A Tech 3 Mobile Satellite Uplink vehicle, with its weapon.

 Mavor